sytnax-erorr/Object-detection-test-with-react/README.md

 # Object-detection-test-with-react

 **Note**:
-	We are hitting the apis on an avg every 4-7 sec, so there is little delay in the detected screen.
+	1. We are hitting the apis on an avg every 4-7 sec, so there is little delay in the detected screen.

+	2. Accuracy in jupyter  Notebook or in webcam via  opencv is much higher..
+Reason for the lower accuracy is the variable shape of images and drawing rectangle on users end.
+Could have been improved with little more time.

 **Points**: